Lionel Jefferson: The Jeffersons

 All in the Family's spinoff The Jeffersons premiered in 1975.
-Without the Bunkers as foils, Lionel's role focuses more on his family life and his relationship with Jenny Willis (daughter of interracial couple Tom and Helen Willis).
+Without the Bunkers as foils, Lionel's role now focuses more on his family life and his relationship with Jenny Willis (daughter of interracial couple Tom and Helen Willis).
 They eventually marry and gave birth to a daughter, Jessica.
 During the final season of The Jeffersons, Lionel and Jenny announce they are seeking a divorce (after living apart for several years while Lionel worked in Japan).

 Mike Evans left The Jeffersons after its first season in order to devote more time to writing for Maude spin-off Good Times, which he had helped create.
 Damon Evans (no relation to Mike) played the role from the fall of 1975 until early 1978.
 Mike Evans returned to the series in September 1979 and appeared regularly as Lionel for two more seasons.
 Evans appeared infrequently after that, and made his final appearance as Lionel in the two-part episode "Sayonara" in 1985.